WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

     > Verify that the IT group has a group scope of **Universal**.
     >

-19. At the command prompt, enter the following command, and then press Enter:
+19. At the command prompt, enter the following command, and then select Enter:

     ```
     Set-ADGroup IT –GroupScope Global